-- With the firebox placed close to the fireplace opening feed the two cables through the matching eye screws (left cable through left hand set eyelets and the same for right hand cable) and then back into the holes at the bottom rear of the firebox (see Figure 58). - 2.
-Remove the grommet from the gas inlet slot on the firebox to allow the gas pipe to come through. - Whilst pulling the cables, push the firebox gently into the builders opening (ensuring that the gas pipe emerges from the rear slot) until the flange of the firebox abuts the fire surround (or the wall). - 4.
-Feed each bare cable end into the hole at the threaded end of the cable tensioning screw (see Figure 59). - Slide it all the way onto the cable and through the 8mm diameter hole in the firebox (If required, the cable tensioning screw can be shortened to suit). - 6.
-Whilst holding the cable tensioning screw in the box pull the cable taught and, without releasing the tension, tighten the thumb screw firmly (see Figure 59).
+- 1. With the firebox placed close to the fireplace opening feed the two cables through the matching eye screws (left cable through left hand set eyelets and the same for right hand cable) and then back into the holes at the bottom rear of the firebox (see Figure 56). - Remove the grommet from the gas inlet slot on the firebox to allow the gas pipe to come through.
+For Optimum Control Models feed the end of the cable to the valve into the hole on the side of the firebox. - Whilst pulling the cables, push the firebox gently into the builder's opening (ensuring that the gas pipe emerges from the rear slot) until the flange of the firebox abuts the fire surround (or the wall). - 4.
+Feed each bare cable end into the hole at the threaded end of the cable tensioning screw (see Figure 57). - Slide it all the way onto the cable and through the 8mm diameter hole in the firebox (If required, the cable tensioning screw can be shortened to suit). - 6.
+Whilst holding the cable tensioning screw in the box pull the cable taught and, without releasing the tension, tighten the thumb screw firmly (see Figure 57).
 Repeat this procedure with the other cable. - 7.
 To further tension the cable, turn the wing nut clockwise while gripping the tensioning screw. - 8.
 Roll up the excess cable and tuck it away.
 Do NOT CUT the excess cable.